Mustapha-AJEGHRIR/projet_sys_decision/README.md

 # This is a project for decision systems

 Please feel free to read the file `MR-Sort-NCS.pdf` to understand the case.
+Inside the python files, you can also find references to some papers used.

 # Inv-MR-Sort
 MR-Sort is a decision system that sorts the items into classes based on their evaluation on each criteria using some parameters.
 The goal of Inverse MR-Sort is to learn those parameters from decisions that have been made.